nancyjlau/nancyjlau.github.io/content/posts/Networks-Notes-1/index.md

 ---
 title: Networks Notes
 date: 2021-06-20
-description: notes on studying for the CCNA (networking device types & OSI model)
+description: notes on studying for the CCNA
 tags: [Networks, CCNA]
 ---
 ## Intro